 You can also check the types of steam irons available online on review sites online where you will be able to compare factors such as cost and performance so that you choose the best iron for your needs.

-- You can easily make your own starch mist at home by gradually mixing 1 tablespoon of cornstarch to 2 cups of water.
+You can easily make your own starch mist at home by gradually mixing 1 tablespoon of cornstarch with 2 cups of water.
 Pour the mixture into a clean spray bottle once the starch is dissolved.
 When ironing, spray the fabrics lightly.

 The best ironing trick is in long and straight strokes.
 Try to prevent stroking too much of the iron around, as that can cause the garment to expand.
 It can also create new fabric wrinkles that will be hard to eliminate.